walmartlabs/hadoop-openstack-swifta/README.md

 4) You are ready to go, make sure to use the same swift:// protocol.

-This is a rough draft version, which still needs effort to do a full test, bug fixes, to extend the functionality, and to improve the performance.
+This branch adds a content-type to all dummy folders.
+For all files, even 0-byte one stays empty for the content_type.
 #### This project only supports for Java 7 and above.